 Exceptional publication impact Introduction/ Literature Little evidence of relevant and current literature.
 The review of the literature is fragmented and incoherent.
 Little or no critical appraisal of the literature.
 Good evidence of literature having been reviewed.
 Good attempt to critique existing literature, but the link to this project could be stronger.
 Excellent coverage of relevant literature from a range of sources and journals.
 Highly developed critique of existing literature and it is clearly linked back to the relevance of the chosen topic.
 Method Choice of method is unclear or not justified.
 Description of method is unclear and inadequate.
 Choice of data analysis is inappropriate for the study.
 A method is appropriate, with good justification provided for it.
 Key aspects of the method are described but with some minor omissions or lack of detail.
 Appropriate choice of data analysis with a good justification for that choice.
 A method is appropriate, with excellent justification provided.
 All aspects of the method are described in excellent detail.
 A sophisticated choice of data analysis accompanied by an excellent justification for that choice.
 Results Presentation of data/results is unclear and inappropriate.
 Analysis of data is inappropriate or superficial.
 The analysis contains significant inconsistencies.
 Presentation of the data /results is generally clear.
 Analysis of the data is appropriate but limited.
 The analysis contains some minor inconsistencies or inaccuracies.
 Presentation of the data/results is exceptionally clear.
 An analysis is appropriate, thorough, and possibly innovative.
 The analysis contains no inaccuracies or inconsistencies.
 Discussion/ Conclusions Unsubstantiated or invalid interpretation of results.
 Little or no linking to theory or literature.
 Limitations of the research are not discussed or are incorrectly outlined.
 Considerations for further research are not discussed.
 Good interpretation of results in relation to the study's aims.
 Clear references to theory and literature.
 Limitations of the study are addressed appropriately.
 Good discussion of possibilities regarding future research.
 There is excellent interpretation of results in relation to the study's aims.
 There are excellent references to theory and literature.
 Limitations of the study are very well addressed.
 An excellent discussion of possibilities regarding future research.
 Presentation/ Referencing Formatting is frequently erroneous or inconsistent.
 There are frequent and major errors regarding language, grammar, and spelling.
 A non-standard or non-approved referencing system is used and/or there are major errors in referencing both in the text and within the reference list.
 There are some errors and inconsistencies in formatting.
 There are some errors regarding language, grammar, and spelling.
 A recommended referencing system is used but with a number of errors either in the text or in the reference list.
 Formatting is consistent, error-free, and impressive.
 Language, grammar, and spelling are correct and appropriate throughout the article.
 A recommended referencing system is used correctly and consistently throughout the manuscript.
-Oral Does not adequately defend research; Adequately defends research; Masterfully defends presentation and does not answer key questions; frequently shows a need for deeper answers questions, but often with little insight; frequently shows a research by providing clear and insightful answers to defence of paper reflection on vital points; Reads the material from presentation to make the report and is clearly not comfortable with the topic. need for deeper reflection on minor points; Relies too much on presentation and has difficulty speaking freely to the audience, and is somewhat comfortable with the topic. questions; uses presentation resources as a guide gives detailed explanations, is easily understandable, and keeps appropriate eye the topic. contact with the audience.
+Oral presentation and Does not adequately defend research; does not answer key questions; frequently shows a need for deeper Adequately defends research; answers questions, but often with little insight; frequently shows a Masterfully defends research by providing clear and insightful answers to defence of reflection on vital points; Reads the need for deeper reflection on questions; uses paper material from presentation to make the minor points; Relies too much on presentation report and is clearly not comfortable presentation and has difficulty resources as a guide gives with the topic. speaking freely to the audience, detailed explanations, is and is somewhat comfortable with easily understandable, and the topic. keeps appropriate eye contact with the audience.